Digitally designed and fabricated ceramics products.

 Founded in 2018, Coded Clay is a Pittsburgh-based studio that blends tradition and innovation to create unique ceramic products and works of art.

-After two years of designing and countless rounds of prototyping, we have perfected the fabrication technique, scaled up production, and are ready to share our work with the world.
+After two years of designing and countless rounds of prototyping, we perfected the fabrication technique, scaled up production, and are sharing our work with the world.
 Our products are divided into a series of collections that explore different aspects of the Coded Clay approach.
-Our first collection, Strata, focuses on the unique surface textures that can be created using this new fabrication technique (3D printing).
+Our first collection, Strata, focuses on a woven surface texture that can be created using this new fabrication technique (3D printing).
+Our second collection is only available at events.

 Material + Finishes

-We use white stoneware clay for our work.
-All of our pieces are available in white, and many are available raw (unglazed exterior) to better highlight our intricate and detailed textures through the interplay of light and shadow.
+We use white stoneware clay for most of our work.
+All of our pieces are available raw (unglazed exterior) to better highlight our intricate and detailed textures through the interplay of light and shadow.
+The interior of vases are glazed to be watertight.

 About the Founder